 “Absolutely!
 Color it, draw pictures, you can all do what you want with your wheel!”
 Ms. Green responded.

-They took all morning exchanging ideas, writing and erasing, focusing on their wheels.
+They spent all morning exchanging ideas, writing and erasing, focusing on their wheels.
 They handed in colorful round shapes with all kinds of creative ideas.
 Ideas included ‘help mom with sweeping and mopping the floor.’
-Another wrote, ‘sort out your toys.’
-Her favorite one was, ‘pretend that you’re a cat until someone tells you to stop’ as one of their activities.
+Another read, ‘sort out your toys.’
+But her favorite was, ‘pretend that you’re a cat until someone tells you to stop’.

 Ms. Green gathered the colorful wheels as the kids went off to lunch.
 She spent the next hour laminating, trimming, and folding the edges of the clear plastic.
 Finally, she pinned them up in a special pattern near the windows.

-Lunch time was over and as the bell rang, the students ran filed back into the classroom.
+Lunch time was over and as the bell rang, the students ran back into the classroom.

 “What are you doing Ms. Green?”
 Victoria asked curiously.

 “I stuck them on some sticks and straws and made pinwheels.
 They’re just so beautiful I want to look at them for a little bit longer.
-I thought we could display them here for a week before you bring them home on the weekend.”
-She gestured to the display.
+I thought we could display them here for a week before you bring them home on the weekend,” she said.

 When everyone returned to their seats, she called for their attention.

-“The nice thing about to rainy days, is that they are often windy.
+“The nice thing about rainy days is that they are often windy.
 And we can take advantage of the wind to make something beautiful.”
-She opened the windows just a little so that a tiny breeze came through the classroom.
+She opened the windows just a little and a tiny breeze came through the classroom.

-In that moment, their pinwheels started turning one by one.
-The spinning activity wheels brought movement and colors at the windows of grey skies.
+At that moment, the pinwheels started turning one by one.
+Their movements and colors contrasted beautifully with the grey sky.

 The class oohed in unison.
-Ms. Green was right, rainy days can also be beautiful.
+Ms. Green was right, rainy days could also be beautiful.

 Comprehension Questions